splunk/splunk-platform-automator/ROADMAP.md

 Note: The order for implementation may change

+* Allow Splunk Version 'latest' to use the latest found splunk version in the directory
 * Config options for forwarding to single indexers and heavy forwarders
 * separate output conf on DS for HF, separate cluster, single indexer
 * Disable THP in grub config